CloudM-Migrate/documentation/Engineering-Reference/BoxSource.md

 layout: default
 title: Box
 grand_parent: Engineering Reference
-parent: Source Options
+parent: Endpoint Options
 nav_order: 18
 ---

-## Box Source Options
+## Box Endpoint Options
 {: .no_toc }

 ---
-This document will give an overview on all the Box Source Options in CloudM Migrate.
+This document will give an overview on all the Box Endpoint Options in CloudM Migrate.

 <a href="https://cloudm-migrate.github.io/documentation/Engineering-Reference/BoxSourceAO.html">Box Source Advanced Options</a>